 - (a) The court shall award to the plaintiff reasonable attorney's fees and costs.
-The term "costs" includes, but is not limited to, reasonable fees for the services of a conservator, if any, devoted to the litigation of a claim brought under this article. - (b) The limitations imposed by Section 377.34 of the Code of Civil Procedure on the damages recoverable shall not apply.
-However, the damages recovered shall not exceed the damages permitted to be recovered pursuant to subdivision (b) of Section 3333.2 of the Civil Code.
+The term conservator, if any, devoted to the litigation of a claim brought under this article. - (b) The limitations imposed by Section 377.34 of the Code of Civil Procedure on the damages recoverable shall not apply.
+However, the damages recovered shall not exceed the damages permitted to be recovered pursuant to subdivision (b) of Section 3333.2 of the Civil Code. - (c) The standards set forth in subdivision (b) of Section 3294 of the Civil Code regarding the imposition of punitive damages on an employer based upon the acts of an employee shall be satisfied before any damages or attorney's fees permitted